Making Shameless Pleasure A Priority

-Here at The Cherry Revolution, we are doing all we can; to remove shame and harmful societal norms from important conversations, to build a community that spans the entire globe, to raise awareness and promote radical sex-ed and sexual health in all places of learning, to continue facilitating accessible workshops and panel discussions, to provide (on & offline) courses in sexual, physical, and spiritual well-being, and to create inclusive spaces for all identities to freely express themselves without shame.
+Here at The Cherry Revolution, we are doing all we can; to remove shame and harmful societal norms from important conversations, to build a community that spans the entire globe, to raise awareness and promote radical sex-education and sexual wellness in all places of learning, to continue facilitating accessible workshops and panel discussions, to provide workshops & courses in sexual, physical, and spiritual well-being, and to create inclusive spaces for all identities to freely express themselves without shame.

 If you believe we could make a change together, be sure to get in touch!

 Sex & Endometriosis: How I Found Pleasure Again - by Emma Boittiaux

 Emma is a 23 year old London based artist who is fascinated by our bodies and what they can reveal about our experiences.
 Emma chooses to capture this through sculpture, photography, and has also found that writing adds a deeper meaning to her practice.
 It allows her to contextualise her thoughts and give her audience the opportunity to delve into the heart of the ideas that form her artwork, taking people of a personal journey of her artistic mind.
 The intimacy of both writing and sculpture combined allows Emma to document and visualise her feelings, giving her the strength to feel the vulnerability that she usually hides from.

 Love without ownership - by Amy Houldey